 In addition to the obvious stylistic impact, the design of your next couch or sofa will have a major bearing on how long it lasts.
 The best leather furniture manufacturers make sure that their furniture is perfectly balanced and supported.
 They also stick to dowels and screws over staples.

 Different pieces of furniture have different subtleties of design, but there are a few things you should know about different components of your sofa.

 Strong joints are one of the most important features of any piece of high-quality furniture.

 Woodworking features a variety of joints for different uses.
 The consensus in the industry is that the strongest and most long-lasting joints are glued-and-screwed double dowel joints.
-There's really no disputing it (except by some shady, lower-end manufacturers).
+There is really no disputing it.

 The best furniture makers then add corner blocks to reinforce major joints.
 These should also be both glued and screwed (no staples!) into place.
 Otherwise, they are likely to pull away from the frame.

 First, the legs, if not part of the frame, should also be made of a hard wood.
-Otherwise, they will inevitably break off or become uneven.
+Otherwise, they could inevitably crack or become uneven.
 The back and arms should also be integrated into the basic frame as much as possible.

-Just because a chair or an end of your sofa has a few moving parts doesn't mean it should be fragile.
+Just because a chair or an end of your sofa has a few moving parts does not mean it should be fragile.

 Too often, shoddy manufacturers feel that novelty is an excuse for a lack of durability.
 Motion frames should be built with the same materials as their stationary counterparts.
 They should also have (at least) the same joint reinforcement and overall support.
 Make it a point to find out.